jbloomlab/bench-to-byte/sections/working-collaboratively/index.md

 - **Version Control**: Keeps track of every change made to the codebase, allowing you to revert to previous versions if needed.
 - **Documentation Hosting**: With [GitHub Pages](https://pages.github.com/), you can host project documentation or even entire websites directly from your repository.

 In our lab, we use GitHub to coordinate coding efforts, especially for projects that will be part of publications.
-By connecting your local git repository to GitHub, you make it easier to share your work and collaborate effectively.
+By connecting your local Git repository to GitHub, you make it easier to share your work and collaborate effectively.

 ### Bloom Lab GitHub Organizations